panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-03-27 Program Management Committee/2019-03-27-PMC_Summary.md

 for a meeting at PSI in May
 *    **WP7 Sustainability** - Dario is planning to send information about the stakeholders for sustainability by 5th April.
 Andy suggested that it would be good to have a meeting with more partners as CERIC is working in isolation in this WP
-*    **WP8 Staff training in data stewardship** - Thomas reported a Secondment beeing agreed for resourcing the training platform.
+*    **WP8 Staff training in data stewardship** - Thomas reported a Secondment being agreed for resourcing the training platform.
-*    **WP9 Outreach & Communication** - A new log for PaNOSC has been chosen, which will enable us to finalise templates to use going forward
+*    **WP9 Outreach & Communication** - A new logo for PaNOSC has been chosen, which will enable us to finalise templates to use going forward